All Episodes

 Trump, Hillary, they're both lacking.

-He had a lot of support for that statement in the comments section of the blog that uh, Mr. Snerdley has just officially announced, and I'm passing it on for him since there's no microphone in there, that um he's not gonna be watching the Fordiners as long as Capernick is on a team.
+No, Mr. Snerdley has just officially announced, and I'm passing it on for him since there's no microphone in there, that he's not going to be watching the Fortiners as long as Kaepernick is on the team.

 No question about it.

-On the Monday night game that nobody saw because of the debate was the Atlanta Falcons and the New Orleans Saints.
+It was the Atlanta Falcons and the New Orleans Saints.

-And after the anthem, both teams went on the field and formed a giant circle, linked arm in arm.
+And after the anthem, both teams went on the field and formed a giant circle linked arm in arm.

-They didn't take a knee, they weren't sitting.
+They didn't take a knee.

-There was supposedly a unified display of something.
+It was supposedly a unified display of something.

 But now it's happening in high schools, junior high schools.